rustyeddy/rustyeddy.com/content/_index.md

 ## The IoT Project

-I started this project as a portfolio piece to enahnce my [resume](/resume).
-Second to automate my home garden and stop my boat from sinking.
+I started this project as a portfolio piece to enhance my [resume](/resume)and also to automate my home garden and stop my boat from sinking.

-Both problems can be solved by the same application, with slightly different configurations.
+Both problems can be solved by the same application with slightly different configurations.
 This is a very simple framework for building IoT products.

-If this sounds interesting, or you would like to get an insiders view of what it is like to design, deliver and deploy a complete IoT software system, join me.
+If this sounds interesting or you would like to get an insiders view of what it is like to design, deliver and deploy a complete IoT software system, join me.
 [IoT Project Sensor Station](/iot-project-sensor-station).